glycerine/grpc-demo/README.md

 # client
 $ cd ~/go/src/github.com/glycerine/grpc-demo
 $
-$ ./client/client -new # must give -new the first time, to store the server's host key.
+$ ./client/client -ssh -new # must give -new the first time, to store the server's host key.
 $
-$ ./client/client # now that host key is stored, must start without -new.
+$ ./client/client -ssh # now that host key is stored, must start without -new.
 $ # ... watch as three file transfers in a row happen, as the client/client.go code dictates

  client runSendFile() starting